rouskinlab/seismic-rna/src/userdocs/install/index.rst

     python --version
     pip --version

-After installing Python and pip, :ref:`install_dependencies` and then :ref:`install_seismicrna_without_conda`.
+After installing Python and pip, follow :ref:`install_dependencies` and then :ref:`install_seismicrna_without_conda`.

-After you have installed SEISMIC-RNA, :ref:`set_datapath` and (optionally) :ref:`test_seismicrna`.
+After you have installed SEISMIC-RNA, follow :ref:`set_datapath` and optionally :ref:`test_seismicrna`.

 .. _install_update:

-Option 5: Updating to another version (if you already installed SEISMIC-RNA)
+Option 5: Update to another version of SEISMIC-RNA
 ================================================================================

+If you have already installed SEISMIC-RNA, you can install a different version easily.

 Option 5A: Update SEISMIC-RNA to the latest stable version
 --------------------------------------------------------------------------------